 One study found that “When using [social networks], individuals may improve upon their self-disclosure skills, including what, how much, and when to disclose personal information, which then transfers to offline interactions with peers…[this] in turn enhances the quality of existing close friendships.”
 (3)

 11. Are online friendships as real as face-to-face friendships?

-For many people, the biggest concern when it comes to attempting online friendship is the issue of whether or not online friendships are as real as face-to-face friendships.
+For many people, the biggest concern when it comes to attempting online friendships is the issue of whether or not online friendships are as real as face-to-face friendships.
 A study done by ethnographer Denise M. Carter over the course of three years proves that they are.